fidlabs/data-prep-standard/README.md

 provides human readable guidance on the content of the dataset, and contains a manifest of all the file system entities (directories and files) contained in each piece of the dataset.

-Further, in each stored piece of the dataset, there is a sub-manifest which contains the same metadata as the super-manifest, but with only the file system manifest section for that specific piece.
+Further, to support efficient partial downloads, in each stored piece of the dataset, there is a sub-manifest which contains the same metadata as the super-manifest, but with only the file system manifest section for that specific piece.